soofstad/react-oauth2-pkce/README.md

 This library expects to have a `localStorage` available.
 That is not the case when compiling Next.js projects serverside.
 See: https://github.com/soofstad/react-oauth2-pkce/discussions/90 for a solution.

+### Error `Bad authorization state...`

+This is most likely to happen if the authentication at the identity provider got aborted in some way.
+You might also see the error `Expected  to find a '?code=' parameter in the URL by now.
+Did the authentication get aborted or interrupted?` in the console.

+First of all, you should handle any errors the library throws.
+Usually, hinting at the user reload the page is enough.

+Some known causes for this is that instead of logging in at the auth provider, the user "Registers" or "Reset password" or something similar instead.
+Any such functions should be handled outside of this library, with separate buttons/links than the Login-button.

 ### After redirect back from auth provider with `?code`, no token request is made

 If you are using libraries that intercept any `fetch()`-requests made.
 For example `@tanstack/react-query`.
 That can cause issues for the _AuthProviders_ token fetching.
 This can be solved by _not_ wrapping the `<AuthProvider>` in any such library.

-This could also happend if some routes in your app are not wrapped by the `<AuthProvider>`.
+This could also happen if some routes in your app are not wrapped by the `<AuthProvider>`.

 ### The page randomly refreshes in the middle of a session